 • Short Skyvan

-We need the serial numbers, registration number and quality photos of the aircraft at this location.
-If you can help, please let us know via the "Contact Us" link below.
+We need photos of these aircraft.
+If you can help, please let us know via the “Contact Us” link.

 1. Parks College of Engineering, Aviation and Technology, website